pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 At Pulumi, we're committed to delivering the widest range of cloud infrastructure building blocks for use in your cloud engineering projects.
-In 2022, we introduced [preview](https://www.pulumi.com/blog/aws-cdk-on-pulumi/) support for integrating AWS CDK constructs into Pulumi programs and today we're happy to announce the 1.0 release of our pulumi-cdk library.
+In 2022, we introduced [preview](https://www.pulumi.com/blog/aws-cdk-on-pulumi/) support for integrating AWS CDK constructs into Pulumi programs and today we're happy to announce the 1.0 release of our pulumi-cdk library for typescript.
 This first stable version completes support for common CDK features enabling you to deploy almost any CDK construct with Pulumi.

 <!--more-->